 Dr. Morton earned the undergraduate and graduate degrees from the Juilliard School in New York, being the first bassist in history to earn the Artist Diploma, Bachelor, Master and Doctor of Musical Arts degrees all from Juilliard.
 His principal teachers include David Walter, Channing Robbins, Stuart Sankey, Eugene Levinson and Winston Budrow.

 Orchestrally, Morton performs on a very large double bass made Joseph & Antonio Gagliano in Naples, Italy in 1805.
 As a soloist, he plays a double bass made in the last quarter of the 18th century by Gennaro Vinaccia of Naples.
+Robertson’s and Sons have commissioned a series of double basses by Paul Hart modeled after Morton’s Vinaccia.
 Morton is a D’Addario Artist.